Online learning, or e-learning, is one of the biggest revolutions in education. Students can learn anything, wherever and whenever they want.

 - online group discussions, group assignments, group projects;

-- webinars and question-answer sessions.
+- webinars and question-answer sessions or quizzes.

 Check for online reviews